 The main issue with Electric Cars is that since it is still relatively new technology, and they are not widely produced, they carry a hefty price tag.
 The cheapest Tesla you can get is still over $35,000.
 Even with tax credits and government subsidies, that’s a lot of money.
 So they're not exactly "Red P-plater on a budget" friendly

-It may be a matter of personal preference, but I wouldn’t be caught dead in this thing.
+It may be a matter of personal preference, but I wouldn’t be caught dead in that thing

-BMW Manufactures have designed these cars with the future in mind, however they may have gotten a little caught up in the sci – fi fantasy.
+Manufactures have designed these cars with the future in mind, however, they may have gotten a little caught up in the sci-fi fantasy.
 This may be okay for people who like to turn heads on the road, but it fails to hit the market of people who want a simple car to get them from Point A to Point B.

 Look, it’s 2018, computers are everywhere and everything.
 It’s only natural that modern cars become operated by computers.

 Unfortunately, with more computers comes a higher security risk.